Magic, History, and Terminology Encyclopedia

 "Oddfolk"/Humanoids- A term that refers to mortals that are not in the homo sapiens species.
 Like humans, the oddfolk evolved from or are related to many other animals, but have the benefit of eventually evolving into a humanoid body.
 They are most numerous in Tovera, as the many structures institutionally and physically allow for an easier life there due to the high populations of oddfolk in the past, cementing them as citizens of the kingdom, and because not many other countries can accomodate them like Tovera can.

 Oddfolk and humans generally get along in the world of Eostella, but there are many laws in place that ask oddfolk to act and look as human as possible as to help mages keep order among sublunaries of both species.
-The oddfolk take a more traditional Tolkien race look by day, but behind closed doors, in their own communities, in bars aimed at them, and the for the boldest, at night even in public, they take on their more animal-like traits.
-Thanks to this, many people have met or seen oddfolk but are unaware that they are until told or when this form is seen.
+The oddfolk take a more traditional Tolkien race look by day, using clothes and the like ot hide their odd features, but behind closed doors, they show their true selves.
 Elves, orcs, halflings, dwarves, half-oddfolk and misc. beastfolk all fall under this category.

 In mage circles, there are MANY more people that fall under this category, but is not known by the public due to the arcane nature of their existence, such as werefolk/people inflicted by lycanthropy, vampires/people that have contracted vampirism, changelings, and half-neighbors.
 The oddfolk have often lived among human settlments and kingdoms no problem, and have even made their own societies sprinkled between human ones, but much of their history has been lost to the ages unless they made a large settlment that rivaled a human one, which is a heavy point of resentment in institutions.
 In the case of supernatural oddfolk, they have become myth and legend.